Business Fundamentals – The Business Plan is Your Road Map to Success

-This is super simplified business plan discussion but I want to start here in Business Fundamentals because without a business plan, you’re operating an expensive hobby, not a business.
-Some skip this part if they’re not going to a bank for funding and that’s a mistake for so many reasons.
+This is a super simplified business plan discussion but I want to start here because without a business plan, you’re operating an expensive hobby, not a business.
+Some skip this part of business preparation if they’re not going to a bank for funding and that’s a mistake for so many reasons.
 For an easy to follow small business plan outline, I recommend this: https://www.sba.gov/business-guide/plan-your-business/write-your-business-plan

-I’m going to skip (for sake of brevity and boring you to death) the more complicated stuff and focus on a few things a typical business plan may not talk about.
+I’m going to skip (for sake of brevity and boring you to death) the details in a business plan and focus on a few things a typical business plan may not address.

-It’s important to address how much you want to earn but if you have not clearly identified your ideal client, you will struggle with your financial goals.
+It’s important to be clear about how much you want to earn.
+Part of this being clear about your ideal client.
+If you have not clearly identified your ideal client, you will struggle with your financial goals.

 Who is Your Ideal Client?